-At its September 2018 meeting, the Code Commission had proposed a revision to the Glossary definition for 'captive wild [animal]' in response to a comment submitted for Chapter 15.1, Infection with African swine fever, that was under revision at that time.
-Arising from the proposed revision to the definition of 'captive wild [animal]', consequent amendments were also proposed to the Glossary definitions of 'feral [animal]' and 'wild [animal]', that were circulated in the Commission's September 2019 report.
+At its September 2018 meeting, the Code Commission had proposed a revision to the Glossary definitions for 'captive wild [animal]' in response to a comment submitted for Chapter 15.1,

+Infection with African swine fever, which was under revision at that time.
+Arising from the proposed revision of 'captive wild [animal]', consequent amendments were also proposed to the definitions of 'feral [animal]' and 'wild [animal]' and were circulated for the first time in the Commission's September 2019 report.
+The amended definition for 'captive wild [animal]' has been circulated three times for comments, and the amended definition for 'feral [animal]' and wild [animal]'), twice.